-All parts of the Mathematics test can be orally translated with the exception of mathematical symbols and fractions e.g., $\frac{1}{2}$ < >.
+The Mathematics test can be orally translated with the exception of mathematical symbols and fractions e.g., $\frac{1}{2}$ < >.
 The oral translator will say 'this mathematical symbol' or 'this fraction'.

 Should there be questions which include digital time e.g. 9:15, then the oral translator will say '9:15' but cannot say 'quarter past nine'.
+Where the translation provides a literal meaning e.g. 'identify the hexagon' translates to 'identify the 6 sided shape', the oral translator must not translate this word (e.g. hexagon) and instead will explain that this must not be translated and instead say the word in English.

-The translator is not allowed to translate the multiple-choice answer options unless the answer contains a written word e.g. minutes.
+The translator is not allowed to translate the multiple-choice answer options unless the answer contains a written word e.g. 'minutes'.